DeiC-HPC/GPU-learning/README.md

 GPU programming
 ===============

-This folder contains material for learning GPU programming in various programming environments.
+This repo contains material for learning GPU programming in various programming environments.

 Introduction